 LIVECHAT_SESSION_END .
 To do this, we recommend that your agent sends a "signing off" message containing that payload, which will be automatically transformed into an adequate button.

-The session will also expire if no message is exchanged between the agent and the user within 30 minutes.
+The session will also expire if no message is exchanged between the agent and the user within 60 minutes by default (or the timeout configured in the livechat settings panel).
 When that happens, an event is sent to your bot with the payload

 This example flow explains in detail the lifecycle of a livechat request: